The individual shared responsibility provision requires that, for each month during the year, you and all members of your family:

 - Your family's flat dollar amount, which is $695 per adult and $347.50 per child under age 18 for each member of your family who isn't covered by MEC or doesn't qualify for an exemption, limited to a family maximum of $2,085.

-The maximum amount you pay can't be more than the national average premium for a bronze level health plan available through the Marketplace in 2017 that would cover all members of your family for whom a payment is owed.
-See Revenue Procedure 2017-48 for the 2017 national average premium for a bronze level health plan available through the Marketplace.
+The amount you pay can't be more than the sum of the monthly national average premiums for a bronze level health plan available through the Marketplace in 2018 that would cover all members of your family for whom a payment is owed.
+In 2018, the monthly national average premium for a bronze level health plan available through the Marketplace is $283 per individual, up a family maximum of $1,415 per month for shared responsibility families of five or more members.
+For more information, see Revenue Procedure 2018-43 (PDF).

-If you're required to make an individual shared responsibility payment for tax year 2017, report the amount on line 61 of Form 1040, line 38 of Form 1040A, or line 11 of Form 1040EZ.
+If you're required to make an individual shared responsibility payment for tax year 2018, report the amount on line 61 of Form 1040, Schedule 4, Other Taxes (PDF) and attach to Form 1040.
 For more information, see Am I Eligible for a Coverage Exemption or Required to Make an Individual Shared Responsibility Payment?

 For more information about these and other tax provisions included in the Affordable Care Act, see our Affordable Care Act (ACA) Tax Provisions page.
 Additional information about exemptions is available on the Individual Shared Responsibility Provision page.
-This includes Publication 5156.pdf, Facts about the Individual Shared Responsibility Payment, a chart, IRS You Tube video – Individual Shared Responsibilities - Overview, and Questions and Answers.
+This includes a chart, IRS You Tube video – Individual Shared Responsibilities - Overview, and Questions and Answers.

 Reminder from the IRS: Taxpayers who need health coverage should visit HealthCare.gov to learn about health insurance options that are available for them and their family, how to purchase health insurance, and how they might qualify to get financial assistance with the cost of insurance.